 Having a savings account is a great way to set money aside for the future, ensuring that it will grow and stay safe in the account.
 Dime offers a few different saving account options.
 The first is a simple Savings Account.
 It comes with an APY of 0.05%.
 This is a middling rate that’s lower than what many competitors offer (and is lower than the national average) but higher than what some big banks offer.
 Interest is compounded daily and is credited to your account monthly.
 You also must maintain an account balance of $250 to earn interest at that rate.
 The account also comes with a monthly fee of $4.
 You can avoid this fee, though, if you maintain an average daily balance of at least $500.

-Then comes the DimeDirect Statement Savings Account which carries a high APY of 1.30%.
+Then comes the DimeDirect Statement Savings Account.
 This account carries many of the same terms and conditions of the simple Dime Savings Account.
 However, the DimeDirect Statement Savings Account requires a minimum opening balance of $100.
 This account type does provide a free Visa debit card, which is unusual for a savings account.
 The debit card means you can withdraw and use your savings money at stores like a checking account debit card.

 Dime also offers Holiday Club accounts.
 Dime promotes these accounts as ideal for saving for holiday purchases or special events.
 Club accounts also carry a 0.05% APY, with interest compounded daily and credited monthly.
 You can set up automatic transfers from another account into your Club Account, either weekly, bi-weekly or monthly.
 You do need at least $5 in your account to open one, but there is no monthly fee.